guettli/programming-guidelines/README.rst

 * Meet with "normal" people.
 With "normal" I mean people who do not do IT stuff.
 * Do sport
 * Relax
 * Do not complain.
 Do something if you can.
-If you can't, then cry and then seek new adventures.
+If you can't, then talk to friends.
+If they can't help, then cry and then seek new adventures.

 Avoid Office Documents or UML-tools